euroteamoutreach/euroteamoutreach.org/source/blog/articles/2023-08-lights-in-a-dark-time.html.markdown

 Despite the fact that we have been doing Carpathian Mountain Outreach (CMO) for many years, every year is a little different.
 CMO 2023, however, is shaping up to be not just a little different, but a lot different!

+For starters, before CMO begins, the Day and Steele families are usually comfortably settled in Lviv, Ukraine, and making preparations for CMO.
+Not so this year!
+The Steeles have recently returned from Slovakia, where they had evacuated when the war began, and barely had time to get their feet under them before CMO started.
+And my family is still in the States on furlough, so I was flying in at the last minute as if I was one of the CMO Guys!

 ---
 {: .hr--bold}